Skip to main content

 — Is this a job you can do temporarily or longer?

-It's also good to consider if you're looking for freelance projects or a long-term contract job.
-In case it's the first one, your requirements might be looser.
-If an assignment continues for only a few months, you don't need to worry it doesn't fit you entirely because it's not something you'll need to adjust to.
 It's a different story with contract jobs - they have to be the best possible match for you to continue to be effective and maintain your career over the years.

-3. Put all efforts into the application process.
+3. Put all efforts into the application process

 Now that it's decided by what criteria to choose the companies to apply for, it's time to take the first step in getting to know those employers a little deeper.
 This is the application process which includes several stages as well: